setiawanboedy/diary-note/README.md

 <h1 align="center">Diaryapp Note (compose) with MangoDB</h1></br>
 <p align="center">
 Journal Note app using compose and Hilt based on modern Android tech-stacks and MVVM architecture.
-Fetching data from the network and integrating persisted data in the database via repository pattern.<br> Declarative UI version using compose.
+Fetching data from the network and integrating persisted data in the <a href="https://mongodb.com" target="_blank"> MongoDB </a> via repository pattern.<br> Declarative UI version using compose.
 </p>
 </br>